Support Centre

 Data protection authorities have also issued various guidelines related to the protection of personal data, including:

-• A guide to the Interpretation of Data Protection Laws and Regulations, issued by the PIPC (only available in Korean here) ('the PIPC Guidelines');
+• A Guide to the Interpretation of Data Protection Laws and Regulations, issued by the Personal Information Protection Commission (the PIPC) (only available in Korean here) (PIPC Guidelines);

 • Guidelines for the Pseudonymization of Personal Data, issued by the PIPC (only available in Korean here);

-• Handbook on the Pseudonymization and Anonymization of Personal Data in the Financial Sector (only available in Korean here);
+• A Handbook on the Pseudonymization and Anonymization of Personal Data in the Financial Sector, issued by the Financial Services Commission (FSC) (only available in Korean here);

-• Biometric Protection Guidelines (only available in Korean here).
+• Biometric Protection Guidelines, issued by the PIPC (only available in Korean here); and

 Although such guidelines lack binding legal effect, they may, nevertheless, serve as useful reference materials on how laws and regulations are likely to be interpreted in practice.